Dr Chris Laoutaris PhD, FEA, FHEA, FRSA, FRHistS

 Teaching

 I teach Shakespeare and early modern drama, but my specialisms are broad and highly interdisciplinary.
 I particularly enjoy blending medical histories, archaeology, art history, teratology, post-humanism, gender studies, and the histories of magic and superstition with the teaching of Shakespeare.
-I have convened and taught numerous modules, including the Shakespeare’s Theatre MA core module, the Research Skills in Shakespeare B module, Shakespeare’s Plays and Poems, and the Shakespeare’s Bodies of Knowledge module (entirely my own creation, which I convene and which explores Shakespeare’s representation of the human body from a range of disciplinary angles and approaches).
+I have convened and taught numerous modules, including the Shakespeare’s Theatre MA core module, the Research Skills in Shakespeare B module, Shakespeare’s Plays and Poems, and the Shakespeare’s Bodies of Knowledge module (which explores Shakespeare’s representation of the human body from a range of disciplinary angles and approaches).
+I am the co-convenor and co-creator of Shakespeare’s Worlds/The World’s Shakespeares module and Teaching Shakespeare module.

 Postgraduate supervision

-I am currently supervising or co-supervising subjects as diverse as Shakespeare’s military spouses; Shakespeare in applied theatre settings; Shakespeare and the body; and the menopausal female body in Shakespeare.
+I have supervised or co-supervised subjects as diverse as Shakespeare’s military spouses; Shakespeare in applied theatre settings; Shakespeare and the body; the menopausal female body in Shakespeare; Shakespeare and Asexuality; Shakespeare and race; witchcraft and cross-cultural adaptations of Macbeth; the non-English maternal body in Shakespeare.
 I have also been involved in the supervision of doctoral students in the following areas: infanticide in Early Modern England; elite female self-starvers in Renaissance England; and Shakespeare and Domestic Tragedy.
-I would be interested in hearing from prospective doctoral students working in any areas covering my main research interests (see ‘Research’ section below).
+I would be interested in hearing from prospective doctoral students working in any areas covering my main research interests.

 Find out more - our PhD Shakespeare Studies page has information about doctoral research at the University of Birmingham.